Salmaazoz22/SmartReviewAnalyzer-NLP/README.md

 **Built with ❤️ by the Smart Review Analyzer Team**

 *If you found this project helpful, please consider giving it a ⭐ on [GitHub](https://github.com/Salmaazoz22/SmartReviewAnalyzer-NLP)*

+> 📎 See `Smart Review Analyzer - NLP Presentation.pdf` for the full project presentation.

 </div>